groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-amazon-s3-storage.md

 ---
 id: load-document-from-amazon-s3-storage
 url: signature/net/load-document-from-amazon-s3-storage
-title: Load document from Amazon S3 Storage
+title: How to load document from Amazon S3 Storage
 weight: 1
 description: "This section explains how to load document from Amazon S3 Storage with GroupDocs.Signature API."
 keywords: